 The SEC (Securities and Exchange Commission) realized the importance of clear communications too when it comes to financial matters.
-Just like we are seeing during the COVID-19 pandemic, the SEC know that individuals need clear, plain English communications.
+Just like we are seeing during the COVID-19 pandemic, the SEC knows that individuals need clear, plain English communications.
 Especially when they make important financial decisions.

 Clarity and your cognitive load

 Whatever industry you work in, you really need to embrace clarity at the moment.
 We have limited mental capacity to process information (see our blog on cognitive load theory).
 The more our brain needs to work, the harder it is to understand the message.
 So in times of crisis and uncertainty, our cognitive load is already higher than usual.
-Using jargon laden, institutional language adds further barriers to our understanding.
+Using jargon-laden, institutional language adds further barriers to our understanding.
 It diminishes effective communication.

 Crisis communications in Healthcare

-- Epidemic / pandemic (do most people understand the difference?)
+- Epidemic/pandemic (do most people understand the difference?)

 - Antigen / antibody

 And beyond medical terminology, we’re also seeing overly complex words used a lot within press communications.
 Take this example from a CNBC article: